Universal torsors and values of quadratic polynomials represented by norms: Quadratic polynomials represented by a quartic norm

 \section{Quadratic polynomials represented by a quartic norm}

 In this section, we give a very short proof of Theorem~\ref{thm:degree_4} that is independent of the work of Browning and Heath-Brown \cite{arXiv:1109.0232} and generalizes it from $\QQ$ to an arbitrary number field $k$.
-Let $K/k$ be an extension of degree $4$.
-Let $P(t) \in k[t]$ be an irreducible quadratic polynomial that is split in $K$.
-Using a change of variables if necessary, we can assume that $P(t)=c(t^2-a)$, with $c \in k^\times$, where $a \in k^\times$ is not a square and $\sqrt a \in K$.
-Write $L = k(\sqrt a) \subset K$.